mkrish14/itcs6155_group14/Deliverable_3/readMe.md

 We have plotted three different plot to visualize the data:
 - **Line plot** (along with a trendline which is exponential).
+We ploted a line plot against the cases vs Data which depicts an exponential growth of the increase in number of COVID-19 cases.
+From the graph, it can be infered that there was a spike/increase in the number of positive cases in the 3rd week of March following an exponential trend line
-- A **GeoPlot/GeoMap Plot** which indicates which regions of the United States are affected more.*(The number below depict the running sum)*
+- A **GeoPlot/GeoMap Plot** which indicates which regions of the United States are affected more.
+We plotted a geo Map which shows the maximium afftected states in the United States.
+This is the contrast of the red color in the geo map.
+From the graph, it is clearly evident that how the states of US are affected based on the color contrast.
+As wee can see states like North Carolina, Wisconsin, Arizona, Alabama to be in light contrast when compared to mid range affected states like California, Florida and Washington.
+New York is the most affected state with no other state matching the color contrast.
 - A **Pie Chart** which shows how much percentage of People with Confirmed Active COVID-19 Cases are present and number of Deaths in the US.
+From the chart, it can be inferred that 97.9% (https://www.worldometers.info/coronavirus/country/us/) are the confirmed cases and the rest 2.1 % are the total number of deaths occured across the nation.

 <!-- ## size of data - data must be “big” data (millions of records) -->